mhgbrg/NolleKollen-message-sender/README.md

 If you want to schedule the sending of a message you can use the command `at` to schedule the execution of a bash script with the line above.

+## Dependencies

+In order to run the script you need to have [CasperJS](http://casperjs.org/) installed globally on your machine.

 ## Background

 At the time of writing this script the NolleKollen app didn't have any way of scheduling the sending of messages, and it didn't have any